 What has been done since Alberta started transitioning away from coal-fired power plants?

 “Where are we now?”
 You must be asking yourself.
 Coal power has decreased drastically in Alberta – it now only accounts for a quarter of Alberta’s electricity, according to the CBC.
 A large part of this change was due to carbon pricing – in 2018, the Carbon Competitiveness Incentive Regulation set a common baseline for all electricity generators at the emissions intensity of an efficient combined-cycle natural gas plant.
+And as we noted earlier, the transition from coal is scheduled to be fully complete by early 2024.

-Such a scenario increased carbon costs significantly for coal plants while efficient natural gas-powered plants saw declines in their carbon costs, encouraging the use of natural gas over coal for electricity production.
+Such a scenario increased carbon costs significantly for coal plants, while efficient natural gas-powered plants saw declines in their carbon costs, encouraging the use of natural gas over coal for electricity production.

 Alberta has also announced and built several renewable energy projects within the province since announcing its transition away from coal-generated electricity.
 Below are some of the main companies and green energy projects in Alberta: